ajaishankar/pukka/README.md

 pukka is a Typescript schema-first, zod compatible, headless validation library.

 It aims to completely separate schema from validation.
-Unlike other libraries, with pukka there is no need for field level validation chains.
+With pukka, unlike other libraries, there is no need for field level validation chains.

 You're free to do your validations, your way... in a single place!